 Always Needs Constant Reassurance that They’re Loved

-A toxic grandparent is a person who abuses their relationship with their grandchildren in order to get what they want.
-This type of person will use tactics like emotional manipulation, guilt tripping, and withholding love, affection, and emotional support to get what they want.
+Grandparent will become a toxic person when they abuses their relationship with their grandchildren in order to get what they want.
+This type of toxic person will use manipulative tactics like guilt tripping, and withholding love, affection, and emotional support to get what they want.

 One of the most common ways that toxic grandparents express their manipulation is through the need for constant reassurance that they’re loved.